paulrobertlloyd/paulrobertlloyd-v3/source/projects/_pages/apture.markdown

 Working alongside Apture's CEO Tristan Harris and his small team, often on-site at their offices in San Mateo, I helped launch the initial product in April 2008 before developing later iterations of the product.

-{% figure "The deign of the company's logo was informed by the key interaction of the product; small windows of information that could spring from a page being represented by three colourful gems." %}
+{% figure "The deign of the company's logo was informed by a key interaction in the product.
+Three colourful gems represent the small windows of information that spring from an Apture enhanced page." %}
-{% endfigure %}

-{% figure "Website TBD" %}
-{% endfigure %}
+{% picture /projects/apture/logo.svg %}

-{% figure "The media-hub browsing interface needed to suggest breath of media available without overwhelming the user.
-Much like designing for mobile, its small window meant simplifying complex interactions within a confined space." %}
 {% endfigure %}

 {% figure "<cite>Tristan Harris, co-founder and CEO</cite>" %}